arkapratimsarkar/mern-project/projfrontend/README.md

 # mern-project frontend

-this is where the backend files will go.
+this is where the frontend files will go.